link-intersystems/lis-commons/README.md

 # lis-commons-beans

 Provides a more easy api to handle Java bean related issues.
+The lis-commons-beans is shipped with support for the Java beans specification, but can be extended to any kind of beans.

     BeansFactory factory = BeansFactory.getDefault();
     Bean<DefaultButtonModel> buttonModelBean = factory.createBean(new DefaultButtonModel());